CAMS premises are at EHESS, 54, boulevard Raspail, 75006 Paris, 4th floor, offices A4-20 to A4-31.

 Secretariat: tel.
 (33-1) 49 54 20 42, (33-1) 49 54 25 53.

 News: Join us!
-See the open calls (oct.
-2019) for postdoctoral positions and visiting professors.
+See the open calls for postdoctoral positions (CNRS and FSMP)

 The Centre for social analysis and mathematics (Centre d’analyse et de mathématique sociales, CAMS) is a mixed EHESS – CNRS research unit (UMR 8557).
 As a unit of the CNRS, CAMS is attached, on a principal basis, to the Institute of Human and Social Sciences (InSHS), and, on a secondary basis, to the Institute for Mathematical Sciences and their Interactions (INSMI) and the Institute for Information Sciences and their Interactions (INS2I).
 As one of the seven mathematics units of PSL University, CAMS contributes to the management of the PSL-maths programme, and is one of the units federated by the Fondation Sciences Mathématiques de Paris (FSMP).
 CAMS is hosted (premises and website) by the EHESS, and depends on the CNRS for its financial management.